SYSTEMATIC DRAWINGS

 The term systematic refers to a methodical and structured approach; in this work, it denotes the deliberate process by which each mark is produced through controlled repetition, gesture, and force.

-Charcoal, one of the earliest human-fabricated materials, has been instrumental in the progression of civilization.
-Its production—achieved by removing moisture and volatile compounds from organic matter—yields a carbon-rich residue through a simultaneously delicate and violent process.
-Historically, charcoal was employed in prehistoric cave art, positioning it as a foundational medium in the evolution of human visual expression.
-My choice to work with charcoal stems from its significance in cultural development and artistic practice.
+Charcoal, one of the earliest human-made materials, has played a key role in the development of civilization.
+Its production involves removing moisture and volatile compounds from organic matter to produce a carbon-rich residue through a simultaneously delicate and violent process.
+Historically, charcoal was used in prehistoric cave art, making it a fundamental medium in the history of human visual expression.
+My choice to work with charcoal comes from its importance in cultural growth and artistic practice.

-The works presented are rooted in printmaking traditions, with particular reference to monotype processes.
-Each composition originates from a dry-brushed canvas bathed in powdered charcoal, then forcefully applied to the support surface to produce a distinct and expressive mark.
-Tonal variation and form emerge through the interplay of the canvas shape, the quantity of charcoal, and the force exerted with each gesture.
+The works shown are rooted in printmaking traditions, with particular reference to monotype processes.
+Each composition originates from a dry-brushed canvas coated with powdered charcoal, then forcefully applied to the support surface to create a unique and expressive mark.
+Tonal variation and shape result from the interaction of the canvas form, the amount of charcoal, and the force used with each gesture.

-Much like human existence, each drawing is singular and has unique attributes.
-When viewed collectively, this individuality becomes the unifying element.
-The repetitive process of their creation—governed by force, chance, and variation— invites reflection on the tension between chaos and control, accident and intention.
-In this way, the work captures moments of turbulence and destruction that ultimately create mysterious beauty as a metaphor for the creation of life.
+Much like human existence, each drawing is singular and carries its own unique qualities.
+When viewed collectively, this individuality becomes the common thread.
+The repetitive process of creating them, shaped by force, chance, and variation, encourages reflection on the tension between chaos and order, accident and intention.
+In this way, the work captures moments of turmoil and destruction that ultimately create images of mysterious beauty.

 Jesús De La Rosa

-At the University of Texas-Brownsville exhibition, I aimed to create an inclusive and participatory experience that blurred the boundary between artist and audience.
-Visitors at the opening reception were invited to make drawings on-site, contributing directly to the evolving installation and fostering a sense of collective expression and community.
+Photos are from exhibits at the University of Texas-Brownsville, UTSA Satellite Space, South Texas College, and KSpace Contemporary.
+At the UTB exhibit, I aimed to create an inclusive and interactive experience that blurred the line between artist and audience.
+Visitors at the opening reception were invited to make drawings on-site, directly contributing to the evolving installation and fostering a sense of collective expression and community.